 Steve Bodow is Executive Producer and showrunner of Netflix's Patriot Act with Hasan Minhaj.
 Previously, he spent 17 years at The Daily Show (with Jon Stewart and with Trevor Noah) as a writer, Head Writer and EP, earning 14 Emmy awards.
 Steve has also been a journalist (Wired, New York, NYTimes Magazine) and a theater director (NYC's Elevator Repair Service Theater).
 He lives in Brooklyn with his wife and two daughters.

-Greg Clayman is General Manager of Audience Networks at Vimeo, where he is responsible for growing and developing the business around Vimeo’s worldwide audience of 170 million monthly viewers.
+Greg Clayman is a digital entrepreneur and advisor to the Skimm.
+Previously he was General Manager of Audience Networks at Vimeo, where he was responsible for growing and developing the business around Vimeo’s worldwide audience of 170 million monthly viewers.
 Previously, Greg served as EVP Digital Strategy and Business Development for News Corporation and as Publisher of The Daily, the world's first daily news publication created specifically for the iPad.
 As Publisher, Greg was responsible for the overall business including management of distribution, business development, sales, technology, and marketing.
 Prior to News Corp Greg held multiple roles at MTV Networks, eventually serving as Executive Vice President, Digital Distribution and Business Development where he did some of Viacom’s first deals with the likes of Hulu, Netflix, Apple, and other digital platforms.

 Julie Hermelin is an award-winning director-writer-producer whose creative sensibility has embraced comedic film, reality programming, webisodes, music video and political activism.